kcwanes/Assignment2SourceCodeControl/README.md

 Source Code Control Project for CSC444
 Authors: Vuk Skulic & Chris Wanes

-Assignment Requirements:
+Assignment:

-- Design and develop a simple command-line source code control system.
+Design and develop a simple command-line source code control system.
-  The system should be capable of satisfying the following requirements.
+The system should be capable of satisfying the following requirements:

 - Handle ASCII text files only.
 - Put a file under source code control.
 - Check in a modified version of a file after the user edits it.